luisfcolon/til/unix/convert-fonts-to-woff-and-woff2.md

 * Be able to generate both `.woff` and `.woff2` at the same time.
 * Select an output directory
-* Allow ability to change the new font names
+* Allow custom new font names
+* Better CLI tool?
+* Electron app?
+* React app?